BrentPease1/pease-lab/content/sounds/slider.md

 content:
   slides:
-  - title: 👋 Welcome to the group
+  - title: Volunteers
-content: Take a look at what we're working on...
+content: Be a Citizen Scientist with Sounds of Nature
       align: center
       background:
         position: right
         color: '#666'
 brightness: 0.7
-media: coders.jpg
+media: volunteer.jpg

 - title: Lunch & Learn ☕️
 content: 'Share your knowledge with the group and explore exciting new topics together!'
 align: left